 When he stops breathing we wrap him in the bedding and I carry him out of the house.
 The flickering light makes it seem as if he is still moving inside the sheet.
 Dollar Boy goes through his pack.
 I separate the bread we have made and give some to my sister and some to Dollar Boy.
 We put as much of the grain as we can carry and some of the bedding in our packs.
 Dollar Boy shows me a Russian pistol he took from the body of a UN man.
 It has three bullets.
 We have the grain, and some necklaces and bracelets my sister made, a little marijuana and the last of my father's homemade wine.

 I look at the sheet and think I should be feeling something, but I am just impatient to be on my way.
 He would have been unable to care for himself when my sister and I left.
-I look at the small pile of my father's things that my sister has brought out to sit next to him in the dust.
-A Japanese electric razor caked with dust, a clever folding knife with many small tools, a book called 'Irregular Galaxies' that is filled with numbers.
+I look at the small pile of my father's things my sister has brought out to sit next to him in the dust.
+A Japanese electric razor caked with dust, a clever folding knife with many small tools, a book called "Irregular Galaxies" filled with numbers.
 Ascensions and declinations.
 Landmarks in trackless space.
 My father tried to explain to me how it all worked, but all I could think of was falling endlessly through a black vacuum, grabbing helplessly at the stars.
 There is shooting from the bush again.

 Dollar Boy says, "Automatic rifle."